YujiSODE/gCS/README.md

     #TXT

 ### 3-1.
 Block: `@VAR`
+Tcl variables in namespace `::gCS` are declared in this block.
+Title, size of figure, names of strata etc. are declared here.

 ### 3-2.
 Block: `@FIG`
+All descriptions in this block must be escaped with `#`.
+A columnar section is described using declared strata name between `@VAR`.

 ### 3-3.
 Block: `@TXT`
+All descriptions in this block must be escaped with `#`.
+All descriptions in this block are regarded as additional information.

 ## 4. Library list
 - gCS.js (Yuji SODE,2017): the MIT License; https://gist.github.com/YujiSODE/a8d3ba4f02567533124a6fd05563f125